fox-daniel/iterative_methods_blog/src/iterative_methods_part_3.md

 Now let's visuallly compare the means of the reservoirs and the means of the portions of the stream from which the reservoir sample was drawn.
 In the figure below, we see that, informally speaking, the mean of the reservoir does a nice job of approximating the mean of the portion of the stream that has been sampled.
 <figure>
 <iframe  title="Reservoir and Stream Means;" id=iframe_embed style="border:none;" src="reservoir_means.html" height="400" width="700"> </iframe>
 <figcaption style="text-align:center;font-size:14px">Figure 3.
 The mean of the stream (up to the point processed) and the mean of the reservoir are compared.
 The reservoir means appear to give reasonable estimates of the mean of the portion of the stream that has been processed.
 The reservoir sampling algorithm randomly skips ahead before updating the reservoir in order to balance accuracy and efficiency.
-The skipping is visiable in the variable distance between markers.
+The skipping is visible in the variable distance between markers.
 The mean of the stream is only shown when the reservoir is updated. </figcaption>
 </figure>

 <!-- Calculate stats for the final reservoir mean over a bunch of runs.